-The purpose of this document is to set out The TESS Group's policy in relation to Equality and Diversity.
+The purpose of this document is to set out the TESS Group (TESS) policy in relation to Equality andDiversity.

 Equality means treating everyone with equal dignity and worth regardless of particular characteristics.
 People have different needs, situations and goals and it is our job to ensure that we meet them.
 Achieving equality means the removal of discriminatory barriers that limit what people can do and often what they can be.